 Telemetry, radio telemetry and space telemetry are defined in Radio Regulations (RR) Nos.
 1.131, 1.132, and 1.133.
 Radio telemetry for sub-orbital vehicles provide information about the status of vehicle and its subsystems.
 It is envisioned that the real-time telemetry is transmitted to ground stations, relay satellites, or space stations over radio frequency links.
 Additionally, some sub-orbital vehicles may require transmitting real-time high definition digital videos from multiple feeds carrying visual information about the vehicle status to ground terminals directly or through relay satellites or space stations.

 Telecommand and space telecommand are defined in RR Nos.
-1.134 and 1.135. radiocommunications for telecommand are used in order to initiate, modify or terminate functions of equipment on sub-orbital vehicles.
+1.134 and 1.135.
+Radiocommunications for telecommand are used to initiate, modify or terminate functions of equipment on sub-orbital vehicles.

 Space tracking is defined in RR No. 1.136.
 It is envisioned that sub-orbital vehicle will rely on dedicated radio frequency links to perform adjustments of its trajectory by means of radiodetermination.
 Such tracking is expected to be performed through either ground station terminals or relay satellites or space stations.